 Supercharge your creativity

-If this is more than a hobby for you and you feel you’re ready, you can employ a professional editor to help you improve your manuscripts.
+If this is more than a hobby for you and you feel you’re ready, you can employ a professional editor to help you improve your manuscript.
 Finding an editor is difficult, and it can have disastrous results if you choose the wrong person.

 For Australian publications, I use the Macquarie Dictionary and the Style manual for authors, editors and printers (6th edition); for US publications, I use the Chicago Manual of Style and the Merriam-Webster Dictionary.
 I can also edit according to your own defined style, and I can create style sheets for consistency throughout the manuscript.